kleithegreat/aggienova_plots/README.md

 # Aggienova Plots

 This is a project done for Dr. Peter Brown's Aggienova project at Texas A&M University.
 This repository contains a Flask web application for plotting supernova data.
-The application allows users to select and plot data for different supernovae, with various customization options.

 **Features**